 SSI has two programs, one for adults and one for children (up to age 18).

-Children: To quality for SSI benefits, children must have an impairment that has lasted or is expected to last for at least 12 months and that causes “marked and severe functional limitations.”
+Children: To qualify for SSI benefits, children must have an impairment that has lasted or is expected to last for at least 12 months and that causes “marked and severe functional limitations.”
 The child’s family must have very low income and resources.
 When the child turns 18, SSA will make a determination regarding whether or not he or she is eligible for SSI adult benefits.

 Adults: To qualify for SSI benefits, you must have an impairment that prevents you from working on a regular and sustained basis.
 In addition, you must have very low income, resources and assets; to be exact, you cannot have more than $2,000 in assets.
-Spousal rules are in place as well; if you are married, your spouse must also have very low income, resources and assets.
+Spousal rules are in place as well; if you are married, your spouse must also have very low income, resources, and assets.
 A couple may not have more than $3,000 in assets.

 In 2015, the federal payment was $733/month for an individual and $1,100/month for a couple.
 However, the amount depends on several factors, including your living arrangements.